ELOVEDOLLS APP

 Mold is the TPE owner's nemesis.
 Unlike surface dirt, mold can penetrate the porous matrix of the doll, creating deep black stains and potentially releasing spores that are hazardous to health.
 The "Lazy Owner's Guide" focuses on prevention because remediation is difficult and uncertain.

-The most common molds affecting TPE are black molds such as Stachybotrys and Aspergillus.
+The most common molds affecting TPE are black molds such as Stachybotrys chartarum and Aspergillus niger[4].
 These fungi thrive in dark, humid environments with poor airflow.
 TPE provides the perfect substrate if not cared for: the pores provide shelter, and organic residues (fluids, oils, skin cells) provide food.

 Once established, the fungal hyphae (roots) grow into the polymer.
 This is why surface cleaning often fails to remove mold spots; the pigment is deep within the "skin."
 Furthermore, exposure to mold spores can cause respiratory issues, allergic reactions, and in severe cases, mycotoxin poisoning[4] (though rare from a single doll, the risk exists in a poorly kept collection).